Former customer services officer fined after unlawfully accessing personal data.

 A former customer services officer for Stockport Homes Limited has been found guilty at Stockport Magistrates court and ordered to pay a £300 fine, for unlawfully accessing personal data.

-The court heard how Wendy Masterson spent time looking at anti-social behaviour cases without a legitimate reason to do so.
+The court heard how Wendy Masterson spent time looking at anti-social behaviour cases without a legal reason to do so.
 In fact, she accessed Stockport Homes Limited case management system a total of 67 times between January and December 2017 when she was not authorised to do so.
 Her actions only came to light after concerns raised about her performance at work, prompted an audit into her access of the case management system.
 This resulted in her suspension and she later resigned her position as customer services officer.

 Masterson, pleaded guilty to unlawfully accessing personal data in breach of s55 of the Data Protection Act 1998 at Stockport Magistrates Court on 6 June 2019.
 She was ordered to pay a £300 fine, £364.08 costs and a victim surcharge of £30.